devcon14/cmis-capture/README.md

 --------------------

 * Editing documents directly on the ECMS.
+* Editing documents linked by an excel spreadsheet.
 * 1D barcode recognition (Code 128, Code 39, EAN, UPC)
 * 2D barcode recognition (Datamatrix, QR)
 * Zonal OCR.
 * Zonal field capture in the web browser.
 * Support for reading PDF, TIFF, JPG and PNG images.
-* Extracting text from PDF.
+* Extracting embedded text from electronic PDF (as well as by image OCR).

 Currently mostly a demo project.
 Bieng used to prototype quick tests for internal projects.